 These terms apply to any engagement with our material and exceptions to them must be solicited in writing by contacting us.
-Submission of a piece to Traversing Tradition is considered acceptance of these terms:
+Publication of a piece to Traversing Tradition is considered acceptance of these terms:

 - If you would like to republish material originally published on Traversing Tradition, you must first contact us and include a link to the TT piece in your republished piece.